Temporal-Difference estimation of dynamic discrete choice models: Theoretical Properties of TD estimators

 Assumption 2 is a direct analogue of Assumption 1, except for the last part which provides regularity conditions when $\eta(\cdot)$ is estimated.
 These conditions are typical for locally robust estimates and only require the non-parametric function $\eta(a,x)$ to be estimable at faster than $n^{-1/4}$ rates.
 This is easily verified for most non-parametric estimation methods such as kernel or series regression.
-Under these assumptions, we have the following analogue of Theorem 1.
+Under these assumptions, we have the following analogue of Theorem \ref{Theorem 1}, which we prove in Appendix \ref{subsec:Proof-of-Theorem2} .

-\begin{thm} Under Assumptions 2(i) to 2(v), the following hold:
+\begin{thm} Under Assumptions 2(i) to 2(vi), the following hold:

 (i) Both $\xi^{*}$ and $\hat{\xi}$ exist, the latter with probability approaching one.